aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/UnrealSample/README.md

 This is a simple test level that will login a guest user, upgrade the guest user to authenticated by linking a Facebook ID to it, and then finally test logging in directly with Facebook.
 It doesn't call any custom backend functionalities.

 To use this sample, you will need a valid Facebook access token and user ID.
 This requires you to sign up as a Facebook Developer, create an App and integrate with the Facebook API:s from Unreal.
-Currently, we don't have any specific requirements on how to integrate with Facebook, but there are some community options.
+Currently, we don't have any specific recommendations on how to integrate with Facebook, but there are some community options.

 Configure the `FacebookLoginTest` component of the `FacebookLoginTest` Actor to set up the login API endpoint.
 Set `M Login Endpoint` value to the `LoginEndpoint` value found in the CustomIdentityComponentStack Outputs.